libretro/docs/docs/library/ppsspp.md

 Each code can be activated or disabled in the ini directly with _C1 in place of _C0 on the title line.

 [PPSSPP forums thread](http://forums.ppsspp.org/showthread.php?tid=3590)

+## DLC

+DLCs need to be installed in the GAME directory.
+Create the GAME directory in the PSP directory and it should look like this.

+RetroArch\saves\PPSSPP\PSP\GAME\

 ## OpenGL and Vulkan